pmbriley/beta_bursts/README.md

 bursts.bandsPhase: phase in frequency bands specified in opt.bands at times of bursts (uses midpoint of band) (test feature, requires modified mfeeg function mf_tfcm2.m)

 opt: also returns the opt (options) structure for reference

+**version history**
+version 1.6 (21/12/2020) - PMB
+added citation details, added optional argument checking and reduced dependencies

+version 1.5 (05/11/2020) - PMB
+added optional argument 'out' - a cell structure containing the properties of beta bursts that you want to compute (to speed up run time by excluding unwanted analyses)

+version 1.4 (29/10/2020) - PMB
+optionally outputs phase and amplitude in a different specified frequency band (or bands) at the times of beta bursts

+version 1.3 (22/10/2020) - PMB
+outputs now returned as fields in structure 'bursts'

+version 1.2 (08/10/2020) - PMB
+added calculation of power at time of beta bursts for frequency bands specified in opt.bands

+version 1.1 (07/10/2020) - PMB
+change to default value of opt.propPwr to improve identification of burst duration and spectral width

+version 1.0 (24/6/2020) - Paul M Briley (PMB)
+published version